|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This Spanish-inspired calamari dish is a little on the spicy side and loaded with flavor with the addition of fresh garlic and parsley.
-Don't be shy with the seasonings, this dish is meant to be bold!
+This Spanish-inspired calamari dish is deliciously spicy side, infused with the flavors of fresh garlic and parsley.
+Don't be shy with the seasonings—this dish is meant to be bold!

 - Kosher salt